KoenZomers/RingApi/README.md

 This library for C# compiled against .NET Standard will allow you to easily communicate with the Ring API and retrieve details about your Ring doorbells and Ring chimes.

+If you're just looking for a tool to download your Ring recordings, [go here instead](https://github.com/KoenZomers/RingRecordingDownload).

 ## Version History

 0.3.4.0 - released October 4, 2019